foretspaisibles/bsdowl/doc/ManageDotFiles.md

 directory and prefixed with a dot, let us call them *dotfiles*.
 If you consider using a [RCS](http://en.wikipedia.org/wiki/RCS) to keep track of the revisions you do to your files you will also need an installation procedure.
-This procedure is provided by BSD Make Pallàs Scripts.
+This procedure is provided by BSD Owl Scripts.

 This setting is also very useful in you want to use the same